billykong/billykong.github.io/about.md

 Hi, there.
 Thank you for your interest in this blog!
 It is awesome!

 I started this blog for my rekindled interest in ruby development, microservices deployment with kubernetes, and my new responsibility of managing a remote team.
+We have been using Node for the past few years.

 This site is hosted with [GitHub Pages][github-pages]{:target="_blank"}, which is a wonderful free service for blogging or personal profile.